xmtp/xmtp-dot-org/docs/tutorials/portable-consent/broadcast.md

 }
 ```

-#### Popup UI
+## Popup UI

 A modal pops up when the user opts to send a message.
 This modal contains a text area for the user to input their message.
-Also handles `isLoading` and `messageSent` states.
+It also handles `isLoading` and `messageSent` states.

 ```jsx
 {